 There’s no universal purchasing negotiation strategy that fits all types of negotiations.
 Instead, you’ll have to find a strategy/strategies that fits your case and preferences the best.
 Some of the different purchasing negotiations strategies include:

 Push for your interests and position without concern for the other party.
 This is a preferred strategy for procurement negotiations and other negotiations when there’s a need to either make unpopular decisions, stand up for essential issues, or protect yourself and the company.

 Aim to satisfy all concerned parties’ interest to gain real commitment.
 Put your heads together and try to come up with a solution which will benefit both parties by first expanding the pie before dividing it.

 Focus on the other party’s interest with little to no concern for your own interests.
 This strategy is mainly used in order to preserve a relationship/partnership with a dealer/supplier you can’t afford to lose.

-Aim to partially satisfy your own and the others party’s interests.
-Compromising is similar to the concept of “splitting the difference”, trying to argue for places you can meet each other halfway, or simply agreeing on conceding certain things to each other.
+Aim to partially satisfy your own and the other party’s interests.
+Compromising is similar to the concept of “splitting the difference”, trying to argue for places where you can meet each other halfway, or simply agreeing on conceding certain things to each other.

 The strength of fact-based negotiation

-Regardless which above-mentioned negotiation strategies you plan to use, backing it up with a fact-based negotiation strategy will always benefit you in the end.
+Regardless of which above-mentioned negotiation strategies you plan to use, or fits your situation, backing it up with a fact-based negotiation strategy will always benefit you in the long run.

 It’ll be easier to identify irregularities or outliers in the differences between their data, and yours.
 Which is a much more effective strategy than just trying to argue your point across using phrases such as: “Your prices are too high” or “I want a 10% reduction in costs”.
 Instead, you’ll arrive at the negotiation table armed with specific cost variations and other data to explore and discuss with the other party.